 Andy lives on a small farm in Decatur, TX with his wife, Amanda, and their three sons.
 The family left suburban life in Denton in 2010 to pursue their dream of living in the country.
 They had a rough start while trying to figure out how to corral Limousin cattle, but eventually got the hang of the farming thing.
 The farm currently has a pecan orchard, fruit orchards, large gardens, laying hens, and seasonally is home to pastured meat chickens and turkeys.
 The family has also bred and raised Nubian dairy goats and Barbados Blackbelly sheep.
 Raising sheep taught them to prefer cows.

 Andy joined the Texas State Guard in 2014 as a way to serve Texas.
 He is currently a Warrant Officer assigned to the T6 group in Camp Mabry in Austin.
 Andy uses his background as a software engineer to develop recruiting, retention, and readiness management software currently in use by the Texas State Guard.
 The T6 Software/Cyber Team has won three consecutive Best of Texas awards (2017, 2018, 2019).

-Andy’s oldest son, PFC Grant Hopper, also serves the Texas State Guard in T6 Radio Communications and his middle son, PV1 Sam Hopper, serves in the T6 group at Camp Mabry in Austin.
+Andy’s oldest son, CPL Grant Hopper, serves the Texas State Guard in T6 Radio Communications and his middle son, PV1 Sam Hopper, serves in the T6 group at Camp Mabry in Austin.